The limit of large mass monopoles

-From the analytic point of view, the case when the energies $\mathscr{E}_X(A_i , \Phi_i)$ of the sequence $\lbrace (A_i , \Phi_i) \rbrace_{i \in \mathbb{N} }$ are uniformly bounded has a well known limiting behavior, which is easily understood.
-In this case, the monopoles are either converging smoothly everywhere on $X$, or ``escaping'' to infinity through the end, see for example \cite{Atiyah88} for the more general statement in the $\mathbb{R}^3$ case.
-In fact, independently of whether they are escaping through the end or not, the restriction of such a sequence of monopoles to any compact subset $K \subset X$ smoothly converges to a monopole.
+The goal of this paper is to take the inverse point of view and consider a sequence of finite energy monopoles $\lbrace (A_i , \Phi_i) \rbrace_{i \in \mathbb{N} }$ with unbounded masses, $\limsup m_i = \infty$, but fixed charge $k$, over an AC manifold $(X^3,g)$.
+In this case, the natural expectation would be an inverse construction to that of \cite{oliveira2016monopoles}, with the monopoles either ``escaping'' through the end, or getting concentrated around at most $k$ points $x_1, \ldots , x_k$ in $X$, where a monopole in the Euclidean $\mathbb{R}^3 \cong T_{x_i} X$ bubbles off.\footnote{For general sequences of Yang--Mills--Higgs critical points whose energies grow at most linearly with their masses, Theorem~\ref{thm: Main_YMH} gives the inclusion $Z\subset S$ and the countability of $S$.
+If $G=\SU(2)$ or $G=\SO(3)$, it also gives a nontrivial mass one Euclidean Yang--Mills--Higgs bubble at every point of $S$; see Section~\ref{sec:general-YMH-bubbling}.} See Section \ref{sec: examples} in this paper for a plethora of examples motivating this expectation.

+When the energies $\mathscr E_X(A_i,\Phi_i)$ remain uniformly bounded, the limiting behavior is well understood.
+The monopoles may escape through the end, but, after passing to a subsequence and changing gauge, their restrictions to every compact subset of $X$ converge smoothly to a monopole; see, for example, \cite{Atiyah88} for the more general statement on $\mathbb R^3$.
 Therefore, the most interesting case is when these energies do not remain bounded.
-Indeed, the energy formula \eqref{eq: Energy_Formula} for monopoles $\mathscr{E}_X(A_i , \Phi_i)=4 \pi k m_i$, shows that this is precisely the case under consideration, where the sequence of masses $m_i$ is unbounded.\\ We now introduce some preparation needed in order to state our main results.
-Let $\lbrace (A_i,\Phi_i)\rbrace_{i\in\mathbb{N}}\subseteq\mathcal{A}(E)\times\Gamma(\mathfrak{g}_E)$ be a sequence of finite mass Yang--Mills--Higgs configurations on $(X^3,g)$ whose masses satisfy $\limsup m_i=\infty$.
-Define the \emph{blow-up set} $S$ of $\lbrace (A_i,\Phi_i)\rbrace$ by
+Indeed, the energy formula \eqref{eq: Energy_Formula} for monopoles $\mathscr{E}_X(A_i , \Phi_i)=4 \pi k m_i$, shows that this is precisely the case under consideration, where the sequence of masses $m_i$ is unbounded.

-This may be interpreted as the set $S \subset X$ where the energy of the sequence is concentrating.
-On the other hand, we have the \emph{zero set}

-which consists of the accumulation points of the Higgs fields zeros, i.e. the limit set of the zeros.
-Under suitable assumptions, our main results show that these two sets are equal and the failure of compactness is entirely due to monopole bubbling at its points.
-In what follows, we shall use $\mathcal{H}^0$ to denote the counting measure on $X$ and $\mathcal{H}^3$ to denote the standard Riemannian measure on $(X^3,g)$.